AjjMC/Void-Chains-Gallery/README.md

-# Gallery
+# Void Chains Gallery

-This is a brief gallery of some of the game's features. *GIFs may take a few seconds to load.*
+This is a brief gallery of screenshots and GIFs showcasing some features and functionalities.
+Further updates have brought changes to some of the content shown here. *GIFs may take a few seconds to load.*

 ## Gameplay